jungmannlab/picasso/readme.rst

 3. Change to the directory of choice using ``cd``.
 4. Clone this GitHub repository by running ``git clone https://github.com/jungmannlab/picasso``.
 Alternatively, `download <https://github.com/jungmannlab/picasso/archive/master.zip>`__ the zip file and unzip it.
 5. Open the Picasso directory: ``cd picasso``.
-6. You can modify Picasso code from here.
+6. You can modify Picasso code in this directory.

-*Windows*
-'''''''''

-7. If you wish to create a *local* Picasso package to use it in other Python scripts (that includes your changes), run ``python setup.py install``.
+7. To create a *local* Picasso package to use it in other Python scripts, run ``pip install -e .``.
+When you change the code in the ``picasso`` directory, the changes will be reflected in the package.
-8. You can now run any Picasso function directly from the console/terminal by running: ``picasso render``, ``picasso localize``, etc.
+8. You can now run any Picasso function directly from the console/terminal by running: ``picasso render``, ``picasso localize``, etc, or import Picasso functions in your own Python scripts.
-9. Remember that in order to update changes in Picasso code, you need to repeat step 7.

-*Mac*
-'''''

-Currently, Picasso does not support package creation on Mac OS.
-If you wish to run your modified Picasso code, simply go to your ``picasso`` directory and run ``python -m picasso render``, ``python -m picasso localize``, etc.

 Optional packages
 ^^^^^^^^^^^^^^^^^